 - Participate in any and all surveys and questionnaires from NCC or your service provider.

 To maintain a positive working environment employee and client grievances will be addressed in an equitable and timely manner through the proper chain of command.
 NCC maintains an open-door policy which allows employees to discuss concerns with supervisors and/or the Leadership Team.
-Any and all grievances are taken seriously and will be reviewed in a timely manner.
+Any and all grievances are taken seriously and will be reviewed within two business days.

 NCC has established the following grievance procedure for clients/caregivers/stakeholders: